travis-ci/docs-travis-ci-com/user/using-debug-vm.md

 ## Getting out of the debug VM

-Once you exit from all the live `tmate` windows, the debug VM will finish after resetting the job's status to the original status.
+Once you exit from all the live `tmate` windows, the debug VM will terminate after resetting the job's status to the original status.
 No more stages (`before_install`, `install`, etc.) will be executed.